Aman1531/question-assignment-system/README.md

 The solution is to assign each queue to each region , then add the repeateable job for every region .
 Questionlist will be updated after each cycle , by listening to the completed event for each job.
-BullMQ provides provides Job Schedulers instead of repeatable jobs ,  which allows users to update the job data after every cycle .
+BullMQ provides advanced feature called Job Schedulers instead of repeatable jobs ,  which allows users to update the job data after every cycle .
 This helps in maintaining the question list in real time for reassignment to other regions .

 The demo can be run by executing index.js with node .